chipk215/CapstoneProject/README.md

 help track vehicle usage, file trip expense reports, or compare differences in daily routes that are frequented by the user.

 ## User Notes
 *TrackMe* provides two principal features, a trip log to display information about trips that have been saved and a trip tracker for capturing new trip data.
 Trip tracking is initated using the "New Trip" menu item or using the app widget that is installed with the app.

+### Trip Log
 After the user grants for the app to use location services the app's top level view is the trip log screen (phone version) shown here:

 ![Trip Log](docs/readmeImages/triplog.png)